nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

         @Override
         protected Class<?> getDTO() {
-            return StudentDto.class;
+            return Student.class;
         }
     }

 Constructor
 ^^^^^^^^^^^
 The constructor of ``GenericListController`` is used to inject the repository that will handle db operations for the model.
-This repository is passed to the superclass constructor where it passes the repository to the service layer.
-It does not work with repository directly from Controllers, all db operations is handled in the service layer.
+This repository is passed to the superclass constructor where it passes the repository to the service layers.
+We do not work with repository directly from Controllers.

 .. code-block:: java